In this article, I show you how to migrate the VMWare image of Teradata Express Edition on a Level 1 hypervisor.

 Important: To be able to start up Teradata, the disks must be defined as IDE disks, not SCSI.
 Otherwise you will not be able to boot into Teradata.

 In the “Hardware Tab” there is also a menu called “Bios”.
-Please set the boot order so that the biggest of the 3 disks (which is the main disk containing SLES 12) has the highest priority.
+Please set the boot order so that the biggest of the 3 disks (the main disk containing SLES 12) has the highest priority.

 We are done.
 When you start up the virtual machine in Proxmox, you will have a fully functional Teradata System up and running with all the cool features Proxmox and Level1 Hypervisors offer.